RenRenJuan/DGUI/README.md

  The public subset of the domain space GUI.

- github doesn't currently support smalltalk so leaving with random file assocs github attributes.
+ github doesn't currently support a smalltalk file type so leaving with random file assocs github attributes.